 The panniers are more than big enough for my needs so far, with a rated capacity of 54 litres per pair.
 The fact that they are made from canvas means that they collect mud and grime far more effectively than the smooth, wipe-clean surface of dry-bag-style panniers.
 This is great, as I think that the more ramshackle, dirty and travelled I look, the better!

 These British-made canvas panniers are very tough, and will last you a very long time if you look after them.
 They would be ideal as a long-term investment if you plan to make many fair-weather tours over a number of years.

-They are also suitable for the long-haul, as long as you pair them up with waterproof liners or drybags for the wet weather that you’ll doubtless be cycling through at some point during your trip.
+They are also suitable for the long-haul, and I’d suggest pairing them up with waterproof liners or drybags for the very wet weather that you’ll doubtless be cycling through at some point during your trip.
 You’ll then have the advantage of breathable panniers which are hard wearing, easy to repair, secure on the rack, roomy, and can be fully waterproofed.
 Carradice also make a complementary set of front panniers, if that’s your preferred set-up.